saimachi/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     git pull
    ```

+   >**Note**: Many of the configuration changes described from this point on are already included.
+However, you should still ensure that the proper values are set.

 7. We will use the chart scaffold implementation that we have available in the source code.
 Use the following commands to access the chart folder:

     ```bash